AxelLedung/Gymnasiearbete_Axel_Anton_Timer/README.md

 # Gymnasiearbete_Axel_Anton_Timer
-A really poorly made game that was made in school.
+A really poorly made game that I made in school.

 I was doing the coding and my classmate was doing animation.